What is sales enablement and why should you care?

 Being a small company—and leveraging my knowhow of how to Make Every Sale combined with a healthy dose of Southern Charm (and humility)—I sweet-talked the IT department into BCCing all

-of my company email to my Blackberry email address so I could get check andreply to emails while on the road, which was 40-60% of the time.
+of my company email to my Blackberry email address so I could check and reply to emails while on the road, which was 40-60% of the time.

 This is what sales enablement looked like in 2001.

-Fast-forward to 2004 and I'm with a startup out of Austin, TX who deployed Salesforce.com right after I joined.
+Fast-forward to 2004 and I'm with a startup out of Austin, TX which deployed Salesforce.com right after I joined.

 Having used other CRMs like Siebel, Onyx, Act!, and homegrown tools in the financial services and retail sectors, not to mention the personnel database I ran in the Air Force to handle our deployments to the Middle East in 1994 and 1995,

-I was not only comfortable switching to Salesforce.com, I was looking forward to it.
+I was not only comfortable switching to Salesforce, I was looking forward to it.

-Yes, I was excited to move to Salesforce.com for a few reasons:
+Yes, I was excited to move to Salesforce for a few reasons: